longrunsoul/jsonset/README.md

 # jsonset
 Set JSON values in JSON file by JSONPath.
+Note: Filter feature of JSONPath is not implemented yet.

 Command line usage:
 ```text